tbash/EmberChat/README.md

 #### Coming Next
 * A way to template future applications
+* Messages

 #### Additional Notes
-* I feel this is the almost any app should be structure (separating front-end from back-end)
+* I feel this is the almost any app should be structure (separate front-end and back-end)
 * This will
  * Make for easier testing
  * Faster debugging